Ohio Newborn Screening Program (NBS)

-The Ohio Department of Health’s Newborn Screening (NBS) program identifies newborn babies who may be at risk for some rare but serious health problems.
-Babies with such rare health problems can look healthy at birth.
-If problems are found, early treatment may help prevent serious problems such as mental retardation or, in some cases, death.
+The Ohio Department of Health’s Newborn Screening (NBS) program identifies newborn babies who may be at risk for some rare but serious health conditions.
+Babies with rare health conditions can appear healthy at birth.
+If these conditions are found in the newborn period, early treatment may help prevent serious problems with growth and development.
+In some cases, early detection may prevent death.

-The results of the baby’s newborn screening testing will be sent to the birth hospital and to the baby’s health professional.
-Parents are advised to make sure both the birth hospital and health professional have the correct address and phone number to be reached if needed.
-Parents should ask about these results during the baby’s first health checkup.
+The results of the baby’s newborn screen will typically be sent to the birth hospital and to the baby’s health professional within a week of the sample arriving at the laboratory.
+Parents are advised to make sure both the birth hospital and health professional have their correct address and phone number so parents can be reached to receive results.
+Parents should ask about the newborn screening results during the baby’s first health checkup.

-The baby will need to be retested if the baby leaves the hospital before 24 hours or if there is a problem with the blood sample.
-Parents should arrange to have the sample collected and sent without delay.
+Sometimes a baby needs to have a second newborn screening sample collected.
+The most common reasons that a repeat newborn screening sample is needed are because the initial sample was collected before 24 hours of birth, or there is a problem with the quality of the first blood sample.
+Parents should arrange to have the repeat sample collected and sent without delay.

-The overall goal of the NBS program is to improve the quality of life of the baby through early diagnosis and treatment.
+The overall goal of the NBS program is to improve the quality of life for babies through early diagnosis and treatment.
 Time is a very important element in this process.
-Cooperation and timely action by the parents and the medical care providers will help all babies get a healthy start at life.
+Cooperation and timely action by parents and medical care providers will help all babies get a healthy start at life.